kaufman79/EZ_Grader_chart/README.md

 # EZ Grader chart

 like the popular physical tool for teachers, the user inputs the number of questions and the program spits out a chart of percentage scores for each question missed.
+There is a version of this program that rounds to whole numbers, for which, see branches.

 ## example: